harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-self-managed-mongodb.md

     sudo systemctl start mongod
     ```

-17. Log in to your MongoDB primary instance using the `mongo` command, and run following command to create your replicate set.
+17. Log in to your MongoDB primary instance using the `mongo` command, and run following command to create your replica set.

     To identify primary node, run this command: